twilio-professional-services/plugin-teams-view-agent-stats/README.md

 ### Serverless

-Add a .env file and set TWILIO_SYNC_SERVICE_SID to be the ISxx Sid for the default Sync Service for the account.
+Add an .env file to the root of the serverless folder and set TWILIO_SYNC_SERVICE_SID=ISxxx as the default Sync Service for the account.

 Deploy the TaskRouter event handler function